dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_design.md

 This package was developed in response to an expressed need from countries and partners to monitor equity and uptake of COVID-19 vaccines across priority groups, track individuals through the completion of their

 improve timeliness, accuracy of data, expand coverage, efficiency and effectiveness  delivery of the COVID-19 vaccines.
-It is based on the Guidance on developing a national deployment and vaccination plan for COVID-19 vaccines: <https://www.who.int/publications/i/item/WHO-2019-nCoV-Vaccine_deployment-2020.1> as well as feedback from WHO and CDC officials and general vaccination standards and guidance adapted from the DHIS2 immunization registry package
+It is based on the [Guidance on developing a national deployment and vaccination plan for COVID-19 vaccines](https://www.who.int/publications/i/item/WHO-2019-nCoV-Vaccine_deployment-2020.1) as well as feedback from WHO and CDC officials and general vaccination standards and guidance adapted from the DHIS2 immunization registry package

 Because national guidelines and policies will vary, this package should be adapted to national context.